-Students who have committed academic dishonesty will be subject to the penalty of the lowering of award classification by one level.
+Students who have committed academic dishonesty or non-compliance with examination regulations will be subject to the penalty of the lowering of award classification by one level.
 For undergraduate students who should be awarded a Third class Honours degree, they will be downgraded to a Pass-without-Honours.
 The minimum of downgraded overall result will be kept at a Pass.
 In rare circumstances where both the Student Discipline Committee and Board of Examiners of a Department consider that there are strong justifications showing the offence be less serious, the requirement for lowering the award classification can be waived.